-With a few snowy weekends under our belts and the 2020 ski season off to a snow-white start, now is the time to get your Tahoe ski plans ready!
+With a few snowy weekends under our belts, now is the time to get your Tahoe ski plans ready!
 Scope out our tips below, book your stay and plan for a white winter of family fun in Lake Tahoe.
 The kids will love spending some time on the slopes and screaming down the sledding and tubing hills.
 Tahoe in the winter is a magical place!

 Where to Stay—North Shore